Grazing Walks

 Mid Suffolk - explore tranquil landscapes and peaceful pubs in this unspoilt area of Suffolk.

-A picture postcard village with a treasure trove of history Hoxne has an air of timelessness that makes it a lovely place to start a walk.
+A picture postcard village with a treasure trove of history Hoxne is a lovely place to start a walk.
 This is where the tools of early humans were first recognised, where the largest hoard of Roman treasure in the UK was discovered, and where legend has it that Saint Edmund’s martyrdom took place.
-On your way past the medieval church, look for the moated vicarage, or visit Brakey Wood and take a look at the carved Hoxne man.
+On your way past the medieval church, look for the moated vicarage, or visit Brakey Wood to see the carved Hoxne man.

 Grazing: